flame-code/FLAME/docs/08_fingerprint.rst

        ``coganov``: Continuous version of  Oganov's fingerprint, without histogram discretization along the radial direction.

-       ``bcm``: Bond characterization matrix method for the crystalline system based on the Calypso method :cite:`wang_calypso_2012`.
+       ``bcm``: Bond characterization matrix method for crystalline systems based on the Calypso method :cite:`wang_calypso_2012`.

-       ``atorb``: Atomic orbitals overlap method for the crystalline system.
+       ``atorb``: Atomic orbitals overlap method for crystalline systems.

 **rcut**: (real) Cutoff distance of the fingerprint, in units of Angstrom.
-Only relevant for periodic, the crystalline systems.
+Only relevant for periodic, crystalline systems.

     default: ``15.d0``